Strilanc/Strilanc.github.io/_posts/2016-01-07-Delayed-Choice-Quantum-Erasure.md

 # The Experiment

-The DCQE experiment is like a typical [double-split experiment](https://en.wikipedia.org/wiki/Double-slit_experiment), except that an entangled copy of the which-slit-did-the-photon-go-through information is made.
+Your typical DCQE experiment is like a [double-split experiment](https://en.wikipedia.org/wiki/Double-slit_experiment), except that an entangled copy of the which-slit-did-the-photon-go-through information is made.
 By later measuring the entangled copy of the information along the wrong axis, you can find some hidden interference patterns.
 The framing is that, by choosing to recover or discard the relevant information, you choose whether there was "really" an interference pattern or not.

 [**Non**-delayed quantum eraser experiments](https://en.wikipedia.org/wiki/Quantum_eraser_experiment) have a convenient place to store the which-slit information: in the photon's own polarization.
-That works great, except that a photon's polarization tends to be measured or unrecoverable when the photon is absorbed.
+That works great, except that a photon's polarization tends to be ... gone ... after the photon is absorbed.
 Allowing the which-way information to be measured *later*, long after the photon was absorbed, requires a different storage location.

 The best known DCQE experiment is [the one performed by Kim et al in 2000](https://en.wikipedia.org/wiki/Delayed_choice_quantum_eraser#The_experiment_of_Kim_et_al._.282000.29).
-They store the which-way information into the position of a second photon (by using a [special crystal that splits photons into two photons](https://en.wikipedia.org/wiki/Spontaneous_parametric_down-conversion)).
+They stored the which-way information into the position of a second photon (by using a [special crystal that splits photons into two photons](https://en.wikipedia.org/wiki/Spontaneous_parametric_down-conversion)).
 Wikipedia has a complicated diagram of [the optical circuit they used](https://en.wikipedia.org/wiki/File:Kim_EtAl_Quantum_Eraser.svg), but I won't subject you to that.
 Instead, taking a a few liberties and some inspiration from [one of the sites Wikipedia linked to](http://strangepaths.com/the-quantum-eraser-experiment/2007/03/20/en/), I made this alternative diagram of Kim et al's setup: